futureLab-Nepal/futurelab-nepal.github.io/_posts/2020-05-10-Creating-embedded-linux-project-with-petalinux.markdown

 date: 2020-05-10 14:30:05 +0545
 ---

+In this post, you will see the instruction for generating embedded linux project using Petalinux.

 - Installation of development tools Vivado and PetaLinux 2019.2 version
 - Understand the Architecture of Zynq MPSoC(Multi Processor System On Chip) and role of various toolchain
 - Implementing various subtasks using PetaLinux as guided by PetaLinux Tool Reference Guide UG 1144